 Contact the office on 01934 862264 for more details.

 A PPA contract can allow the user to install a CHP system with generlaly no up front capex cost as they will engage in an agreed fixed term contract with a funder to purchase the electricity generated on site (via the CHP installed) at generally a lower rate to the energy market costs.

-This route to market has several benefits as it can
+This route to market has the following benefits;

 a) fix the energy rate for a known period to aid production costs